 EMBODY SOMATICS

-If you’re here, it’s likely that the distinction between working with ‘the body’ and working with the soma feels professionally and personally important to you.
+If you're here, you've likely started to feel that the distinction between working with 'the body' and working with the soma isn't just philosophical – it's the difference between shifts that fade and change that holds.

 Perhaps you’ve sensed that something in contemporary somatic work doesn’t quite add up – that sessions can be careful, meaningful, and valuable, yet shifts don’t always hold as you’d expect.